Other Pamphlets

 If I join MA will I need to stop drinking or using other drugs?

+We cannot tell you how to recover.
 The only requirement for MA membership is a desire to stop using marijuana.
-We have found, however, that recovery requires us to examine our use of other drugs as well, including alcohol.
+We have found, however, that recovery requires us to examine our relationship with other drugs, including alcohol.

 What commitments do I make by attending an MA meeting?

-What happens if I meet people I know in MA?
+What happens if I see people I know in MA?

 The Twelve Questions of Marijuana Anonymous